tgeek77/tor-fied-armhf-lamp/README.md

 Your new .onion hostname will be in ~/.keys/wordpress/hostname or you can run the following command:

 ```
-$ docker exec -ti torfiedlamp_tor_1 onions
+$ docker exec -ti torfiedarmhflamp_tor_1 onions
 ```

 #### Setting up LAMP applications

-I have successfully install Joomla, Wordpress, Koken, and phpMyAdmin using this project.
+I have successfully installed Joomla, Wordpress, Koken, and phpMyAdmin using this project.

 Joomla, Wordpress, etc. -- the database location should not be "localhost", instead it should be "db" as that is how you can connect to the remote database container.